EpicOrange/riichi_advanced/documentation/american.md

 - A hand that is NOT from the Singles and Pairs category, and does not contain any jokers, has its score doubled.
 - If the hand was won by a discard, the discarder pays twice this score, while everyone else pays this score.
 - If this hand was won by self-draw, everyone pays twice this score.
-- If the last move by the winner before declaring Mah Jongg was to perform a joker exchange, this counts as a win by self-draw no matter whose exposure the joker was swapped from, or whether the winner's turn started by calling someone's discard.
-[TODO: The NMJL's rules aren't actually too clear on this point.]
+- If the last move by the winner before declaring Mah Jongg was to perform a joker exchange, this counts as a win by self-draw no matter which exposure the joker was swapped from, or whether the winner's turn started by calling someone's discard.
 - The dealer does not get any bonus multipliers for being dealer, unlike in many Asian mahjong variants.

-## Death Challenge
+## Dead Hand

-[TODO: Check whether implementation of this in Riichi Advanced exists.]

-- If one player suspects that a second player can no longer win based on public information (i.e. what has been exposed and discarded, but not the concealed contents of anyone's hands), they may declare that player dead.
-This is called a Death Challenge.
-[TODO: Check whether Riichi Advanced has Death Challenges implemented.]
-- If the Death Challenge is valid, that player is now dead.
-If not, the challenger is now dead.
-(Note that this is different from *MJME*, where an incorrect Death Challenge results in the challenger paying 50¢ to the challenged.)
-- Dead players may no longer draw, discard, call discards for exposure or Mah Jongg, perform joker exchanges, or declare other players dead.
-However, they still pay in the event of someone else winning.

-- Any exposures made by a player on any turns prior to them being declared dead may still be used for joker exchanges, but any exposures made on that turn may not.
-[TODO: Check whether this is the case; specifically, if a player is declared dead after they have made an exposure but before they have discarded.
-Also check what the NMJL Rules say about being declared dead after making an exposure then a joker exchange but before discard.] [**UPDATE 2025-01-11**: Apparently the NMJL's own rules on this are very unclearly-worded.
-I'll have to ask someone to send in a letter for clarification.]
-- Multiple players can go dead in a round.
-[TODO: Implement the scenario that if 3 players are declared dead, the hand is aborted.]
+There is currently no way to declare that another player has a dead hand in Riichi Advanced.
+This is for the following reasons:

+- The rules on dead hands in the official rulebook, *Mah Jongg Made Easy*, are too ambiguously-written to code up.
+(In some cases, the rulebook presents contradictory rulings.
+In at least one case, the rulebook allows for calling a player's hand dead when they very clearly aren't.)
+- There seems to be no agreement among players as to which exposures are returned to the hand when a player's hand is declared dead, and it seems like players do not always interpret the rules in *MJME* the same way.
+- There are so, so, so, so many edge cases.

+(Author's note: I have spent over a month trying to get answers to how this is supposed to work, but every answer I get just spawns more edge cases and more questions.
+I'm leaving it here before I lose my sanity and my hair.)

 ## Another Game